kyverno/website/content/en/docs/Writing policies/verify-images.md

 COSIGN_EXPERIMENTAL=1 cosign sign ghcr.io/kyverno/test-verify-image:signed-keyless
 ```

-This command generate ephemeral keys and launch a webpage to confirm an OIDC identity using providers like GitHub, Microsoft, or Google.
+This command generates ephemeral keys and launches a webpage to confirm an OIDC identity using providers like GitHub, Microsoft, or Google.
 The subject and issuer used in the policy must match the identity information provided during signing.

 ### Keyless signing with GitHub Workflows

 GitHub supports [OpenID Connect (OIDC) tokens](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token) for workflow identities that eliminates the need for managing hard-coded secrets.
-A GitHub OIDC Token can be used for keyless signing.
+A GitHub OIDC token can be used for keyless signing.
 In this case, the `subject` in the ephemeral certificate provides the identity of the workflow that executes the image signing tasks.

 Since GitHub workflows can be reused in other workflows, it is important to verify the identity of both the executing workflow and the actual workflow used for signing.
 This can be done using attributes stored in X.509 certificate extensions.